AbhishekChavan31/Movie-Recommender-System-using-Deep-Learning/README.md

-### This project is a Machine Learning Project and this is designed to give the user
+### This project is a Deep learning Project and this is designed to give the user
 ### recommendations of the movies from his first choice

 <h6>